-Indicator Trigger and Actions Performance Target (1 st April 2019 - 31 st March 2020) Nature of performance Significance The annual level of Completions will be Where there is a shortfall of Annual Completions housing completions measured against the cumulative housing (AC) Comparison monitored against the Average Annual completions against the against AAR Anticipated Annual Requirement (AAR) set out Annual Average Requirement 400 (AAR) - 84(AC) = - Build Rate (AAR). in the plan.
-(AAR) for 2 consecutive 316 (-79%) - Cumulative Primary Housing Delivery years (annual completions, AC% of AAR = 21% completions will be Indicator: Average Annual not number of AMRs AU /0 UI AAN - 21 /0 measured against the Housing Requirement published) the scale of any cumulative average (Housing Requirement / 15 deficiency should be Cumulative AC annual housing = AAR) considered and set out in the Comparison against requirement set out in This must be presented conclusion/monitoring action Cumulative AAR the plan. clearly in the AMR both in in terms of implications for 5200 (Cumulative AAR) - Housing Requirement numerical and percentage delivering the requirement 2424 (Cumulative AC) = - = 6000 terms (plus/minus x %). level homes/strategy.
-Failure 2776 (-54%) 6000/15 = 400 to deliver against the AAR could trigger an early review.
-Cumulative AC% of Cumulative AAR = 46%
+Target Indicator Trigger and Actions Performanc (1 st April 2019 - 31 st M Nature of performance Significance The annual level of housing completions Completions will be measured against the Where there is a shortfall of cumulative housing Annual Completions (AC) Comparison monitored against the Average Annual completions against the against AAR Anticipated Annual Build Rate (AAR).
+Cumulative Requirement (AAR) set out in the plan.
+Annual Average Requirement (AAR) for 2 consecutive years (annual completions, 400 (AAR) - 283(AC) = - 117 (-29%) - completions will be measured against the Primary Housing Delivery Indicator: Average Annual Housing Requirement not number of AMRs published) the scale of any AC% of AAR = 71%

+(Housing Requirement / 15 deficiency should be Cumulative AC = AAR) considered and set out in the Comparison against This must be presented conclusion/monitoring action Cumulative AAR clearly in the AMR both in in terms of implications for 5200 (Cumulative AAR) - numerical and percentage delivering the requirement 2707 (Cumulative AC) = - terms (plus/minus x %). level homes/strategy.
+Failure 2893 (-52%) could trigger an early review.
+Cumulative AC% of Cumulative AAR = 48% = AAR) This must be presented clearly in the AMR both in numerical and percentage = AAR) This must be presented clearly in the AMR both in numerical and percentage terms (plus/minus x %). considered and set out in the conclusion/monitoring action in terms of implications for delivering the requirement level homes/strategy.
+Failure to deliver against the AAR This must be presented clearly in the AMR both in numerical and percentage terms (plus/minus x %). considered and set out in the conclusion/monitoring action in terms of implications for delivering the requirement level homes/strategy.
+Failure to deliver against the AAR could trigger an early review.
+Comparison against Cumulative AAR 5200 (Cumulative AAR) - 2707 (Cumulative AC) = -2893 (-52%) Cumulative AC% of

-LDP Year 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 2007- 8 2008- 9 2009- 10 2010- 11 2011- 12 2012- 13 2013- 14 2014- 15 2015- 16 2016- 17 2017- 18 2018- 19 2019- 20 2020 -21 2021- 22 Actual Completions Large 79 90 68 109 41 44 75 67 128 68 51 59 Actual Completions Small Sites 121 151 95 129 230 85 87 58 88 112 53 25 Anticipated Completions Allocated Sites During Year 88 62 Anticipated land bank completions during year Comprising housing completions since the start of the LDP period, units under construction and those with planning permission at a 'point in time' - the base date 5 1 Anticipated completions large windfall during year (> 5 units) 73 59 Anticipated completions small windfall during year (< 5units) 79 79 Total Actual Completions during year 311 200 241 163 238 271 129 162 125 216 180 104 84
+LDP Year 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 2007- 8 2008- 9 2009- 10 2010- 11 2011- 12 2012- 13 2013- 14 2014- 15 2015- 16 2016- 17 2017- 18 2018- 19 2019- 20 2020 -21 2021- 22 Actual Completions Large 79 90 68 109 41 44 75 67 128 68 51 59 138 Actual Completions Small Sites 121 151 95 129 230 85 87 58 88 112 53 25 145 Anticipated Completions Allocated Sites During Year 60 Anticipated land bank completions during year Comprising housing completions since the start of the LDP period, units under construction and those with planning permission at a 'point in time' - the base date 7 Anticipated completions large windfall during year (> 5 units) 49 Anticipated completions small windfall during year (< 5units) 79 Total Actual Completions during year 311 200 241 163 238 271 129 162 125 216 180 104 84 283 achieve the timely delivery of LDP allocations has been the significant tightening of financial markets, both for development finance and for mortgage finance.
+It is also clear that sites in Ceredigion that are delivered are usually substantially smaller than the allocated sites in the current plan and therefore where economies of scale may deliver larger housing sites elsewhere this type of development simply does not exist in Ceredigion.

 It is noted that the sites included as allocations aren't generally worse or more constrained, but that financial barriers to development and sale of market housing continues to impede progressing larger sites.
-A further consideration of the failure to achieve the timely delivery of LDP allocations has been the significant tightening of financial markets, both for development finance and for mortgage finance.
-It is also clear that sites in Ceredigion that are delivered are usually substantially smaller than the allocated sites in the current plan and therefore where economies of scale may deliver larger housing sites elsewhere this type of development simply does not exist in Ceredigion.
+A further consideration of the failure to